Targeting-explained-banner-v2

 As each broadcaster has a slightly different set of buying audiences (although most are the same), it’s best to speak to them directly to find out if it’s possible to buy the audience that you’re interested in.

-Through their registration data, ITV and Channel 4 have a very rich set of first party data on their VOD viewers.
-Sky, as it has a direct relationship with its customers, has an equally rich set of data at a household level that can be used to help you target your advertising.
+Through their registration data, ITV and Channel 4 have very rich sets of first party data on their VOD viewers.
+Sky has a direct relationship with its customers and as a result, has an equally rich set of data at a household level that can be used to help you target your advertising.
+In addition, all three broadcasters offer the opportunity to target through third party data suppliers such as Experian and Mastercard.
+Furthermore, if you have your own first party data, the broadcasters do offer the opportunity to create bespoke target audiences using this, so you could for example target those that aren’t existing customers or those customers who are likely to churn.

-Through VOD, it’s possible to just target the audience that you’re interested in, and so is generally more cost effective when targeting smaller or niche audiences.
+Through VOD, it’s possible to just target the audience that you’re interested in, however it’s worth bearing in mind that there is balance between paying a premium for granular targeting versus a lower CPT for broader audiences.

 AdSmart

-AdSmart by Sky is a very advanced way of being able to target viewers within specific households when they’re watching broadcast TV.
-Sky’s technology replaces the broadcast advert with a specific advertisement within the homes that have been targeted.
-What this means is, in a street of say 5 houses that are all watching the Super Sunday football, each could all see a different advert relevant for them within the half time centre break.
+AdSmart from Sky is an advanced way of being able to target viewers within specific households when they’re watching broadcast TV.
+Sky’s technology replaces the broadcast advert with an alternative within just the homes that have been targeted.
+What this means is in a street of 5 houses that are all watching Super Sunday football, for example, each household could see a different advert relevant just to them within the half-time centre break.

-Through Adsmart, it’s possible to buy very tightly targeted audiences based on their postcode, or a wealth of other data such as household make up, pet ownership, car ownership, financial data and much more.
+Through AdSmart, it’s possible to buy very tightly targeted audiences based on their location (down to postcode sector level), or a wealth of other first or third party data such as household composition, pet ownership, car ownership, financial data and much more.

-It’s possible to buy AdSmart camapigns across the majority of channels sold by Sky (which includes Channel 5, Discovery, Viacom, and of course the Sky channels), and AdSmart can deliver addressable advertising to most Sky and Virgin homes, so just under 50% of the UK.
+It’s possible to buy AdSmart campaigns across the majority of channels sold by Sky (which includes Channel 5, Discovery, and of course the Sky channels), and AdSmart can deliver addressable advertising to most Sky and Virgin homes, so about 40% of the UK.